- 1 large onion, chopped

 - 2 pouches (6 ounces each) boneless skinless pink salmon, flaked

 - 1/2 teaspoon salt

 - 10 sheets phyllo dough (14x9-inch size)

 - Preheat oven to 375°.
 In a large skillet, saute onion in 2 tablespoons butter for 5 minutes or until crisp-tender.
 Add garlic; cook 1 minute.
 Stir in milk; heat over medium heat until bubbles form around side of pan.
 Add cheese; stir until cheese is melted.
 Remove from heat; stir in peas and carrots, potatoes, salmon, salt and pepper.

 - Melt remaining butter; brush some of the butter over the bottom and sides of a 2-1/2-qt. round baking dish.
 Line with five sheets of phyllo dough.
 Pour in salmon mixture.
-Crimp remaining sheets of dough; place over filling to cover the top.
-Brush dough with remaining butter.
+Place remaining sheets of phyllo dough over filling to cover the top.
+Crimp edges; brush dough with remaining butter.